JordanL2/ModularCalculator/README.md

 ## Features
 * Date timezones
-* Ability to alter operator symbols as feature options
-* Ability to rename functions as feature options
 * Should bitwise not operator only allow positive integers, and throw error if something else?

 ## Functions